 Our operations involve the use, handling, generation, storage, discharge and disposal of hazardous substances, chemicals and wastes.
 As a result, we are required to comply with national, state, local, and foreign laws and regulations regarding the protection of the environment and health and safety.
 Adoption of more stringent laws and regulations in the future could require us to incur substantial costs to come into compliance with these laws and regulations.
 In addition, violations of, or liabilities under, these laws and regulations may result in restrictions being imposed on our operating activities or in our being subject to adverse publicity, substantial fines, penalties, criminal proceedings, third-party property damage or personal injury claims, cleanup costs, or other costs.
 We may become liable under certain of these laws and regulations for costs to investigate or remediate contamination at properties we own or operate, we formerly owned or operated or to which hazardous substances were sent by us for disposal.
-Liability under these laws and regulations.
+Liability under these laws and regulations can be imposed on a joint and several basis and without regard to fault or the legality of the activities giving rise to the contamination conditions.
 In addition, future developments such as more aggressive enforcement policies or the discovery of presently unknown environmental conditions may require expenditures that could have an adverse effect on our business, financial condition, and results of operations.